Skip to content

 What does user-based mean in SaaS pricing?

 In the user-based model, pricing increases as you add more users.
-Work management software, Monday.com, is a good example of this.
+Task management software, Monday.com, is an excellent example of this.

 What does pricing-per-feature mean in SaaS pricing?

-In the pricing-per-feature model, users can purchase different packages which provide different levels of access to product features.
+In the pricing-per-feature model, users can purchase different packages that provide different levels of access to product features.

 What does tiered pricing mean in SaaS pricing?

-In a tiered package, customers get different levels of access depending on their price plan.
-For example, Cognism uses a widget for its G2 reviews and pays a set monthly fee for the platform, up until 5,000 views.
-Once we break the 5,000 views threshold, we have to upgrade our package.
+For example, Cognism uses a widget for its G2 reviews and pays a set monthly fee for the platform, up to 5,000 views.
+We must upgrade our package once we break the 5,000 views threshold.

 What does pay-as-you-go mean in SaaS pricing?

-A pay-as-you-go model is based on your own consumption of a product/service.
-This allows you to upgrade and downgrade as you please.
+A pay-as-you-go model is based on your consumption of a product/service; the idea is that you can upgrade and downgrade as you please.

 What is markup pricing?

-In markup pricing, the vendor adds a percentage on top of a physical product’s cost to land on the price the customer pays.
+In markup pricing, the vendor adds a percentage on top of a physical product’s cost to land on the customer’s price.

 What is dynamic pricing?